All Episodes

 No way.

-Like, guys, this search warrant, I guarantee you was probably seen by at least 20 different AUSAs at the highest level.
+Like, guys, this search warrant, I guarantee you, was probably seen by at least 20 different AUSAs at the highest level.

 I mean, what's your thoughts on that, Andrew?

-Yeah, I think when it comes out, when it finally comes out, when it when you see the details of it, it's gonna be multiple pages, it's gonna be dozens of pages, by the way.
+Yeah, I think when it comes out, when it finally comes out, when it, when we see the details of it, it's going to be multiple pages.

 This could be three digits of pages.